When to visit the vet?

 The most important facts at a glance

-Synechiae in the eye in dogs are adhesions between the structures of the eye that often arise due to inflammatory conditions such as uveitis or injuries.
+Synechiae in the eye in dogs are adhesions between the structures of the eye, often resulting from inflammatory conditions such as uveitis or injuries.
 The most common causes include infections, autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
-Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., and traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries..
-Symptoms include increased tear flow, conjunctival hyperemiaHyperemia refers to an increased blood volume in a body area, often as a reaction to inflammation or as a result of improved blood circulation.
-It can lead to redness and a feeling of warmth in the affected area., clouding of the lens, and a distorted pupil.
-In severe cases, intraocular pressure may be increased, which can lead to glaucoma and impaired vision.
+Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., and traumas.
+Symptoms include increased tearing, conjunctival hyperemiaHyperemia refers to an increased blood volume in a body area, often as a reaction to inflammation or as a result of improved blood circulation.
+It can lead to redness and a feeling of warmth in the affected area., lens clouding, and a distorted pupil.
+In severe cases, intraocular pressure may be increased, leading to glaucoma and restricted vision.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made through a thorough examination using slit-lamp examinations and tonometryTonometry is a diagnostic procedure used to measure the pressure in a body organ, most often used to determine intraocular pressure for glaucoma diagnosis. to analyze the eye structures and measure intraocular pressure.
-Imaging techniques and microbiological tests can provide additional information.
+It is the first step in the management and treatment of patients. is made through a thorough examination using slit lampA slit lamp is a special microscope used in veterinary ophthalmology to examine the anterior structures of the eye in detail, including the cornea, the iris, and the lens.
+Examination with a slit lamp can aid in the diagnosis of eye diseases in dogs and cats. examinations and tonometryTonometry is a diagnostic procedure used to measure the pressure in a body organ, most often used to determine intraocular pressure for glaucoma diagnosis. to analyze eye structures and measure intraocular pressure.
+Imaging procedures and microbiological tests can provide additional information.

 Causes

-One of the most common causes of synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
-They can occur as a result of inflammatory conditions, injuries, or surgical procedures. formation is uveitis, an inflammatory condition of the middle layer of the eye (uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
+One of the most common causes for the formation of synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
+They can occur as a result of inflammatory conditions, injuries, or surgical procedures. is uveitis, an inflammation of the middle layer of the eye (uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
 It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye.).
-This can be triggered by various factors, including infections, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., or autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
+This can be triggered by various factors, including infections, traumas, or autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus..
-In uveitis, an inflammatory response occurs that can lead to adhesions between the irisThe iris is the colored part of the eye that surrounds the pupil.
+Uveitis causes an inflammatory reaction that can lead to adhesions between the irisThe iris is the colored part of the eye that surrounds the pupil.
 It consists of muscle tissue and adjusts the size of the pupil through its contraction or relaxation to regulate the amount of light that enters the eye. and the lens or the cornea.

-In addition to inflammatory conditions, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. or surgical procedures on the eye can also cause synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
+In addition to inflammation, traumas or surgical procedures on the eye can also cause synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
 They can occur as a result of inflammatory conditions, injuries, or surgical procedures..
-Injuries can lead to scar tissue formation that disrupts the normal structures of the eye and promotes adhesions.
-Certain genetic predispositions or breed susceptibilities may increase the risk of developing synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
+Injuries can lead to scar tissue formation, which disrupts the normal structures of the eye and promotes adhesions.
+Certain genetic predispositions or breed susceptibilities can increase the risk of developing synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
 They can occur as a result of inflammatory conditions, injuries, or surgical procedures. when combined with other risk factors.

 Symptoms